Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Dual-Model AL System

 \subsection{AL Data Selector}

-According to a few AL surveys~\cite{settles2009active, olsson2009literature, fu2013survey, schroder2020survey, ren2021survey}, there are two primary concepts of AL data selection: data diversity and model probability.
-Data diversity approaches take advantage of various data features, such as data distribution and similarity, so as to select a representative set of examples from the candidate pool while maximizing diversity, such as core-set.
+According to recent surveys of AL ~\cite{settles2009active, olsson2009literature, fu2013survey, schroder2020survey, ren2021survey}, there are two primary approaches for AL data selection: model probability-based and data diversity-based approaches.
+Model probability-based approaches, firstly, aim to select examples about which the models are least confident.
+These approaches involve conducting inference on unlabeled data at every iteration, which consumes more time and computing resources.
+Unlike data diversity-based approaches, they are not model-agnostic, which may affect the effectiveness of the sampling strategies depending on the model in use.

-Model probability-based approaches, on the other hand, aim to select the examples that the models are least confident about.
-The model probability approaches require conducting inference on the unlabeled data at every iteration for data selection, thus taking more time and computing resources.
-In addition, the helpfulness of model probability-based approaches is generally model-specific, while the data diversity-based approaches are model agnostic.
+Secondly, data diversity-based approaches leverage various data features, such as data distribution and similarity, to select a representative set of examples from the candidate pool while maximizing diversity.
+This paper introduces a \textbf{data diversity-based} AL selection strategy that shares a concept similar to traditional data-based clustering strategy \citet{nguyen2004active} and core-set strategy.
+However, our strategy differs from traditional strategies because ours incorporates human-annotated explanations for selection.
+More specifically, our data selector aims to choose examples that are representative of the unlabeled data pool in terms of average similarity to human-annotated explanations of all previously-labeled data while maximizing the diversity of newly-selected data.

-This paper proposeS a \textbf{data diversity-based} AL selection strategy that shares similar concept with traditional data-based clustering strategy \citet{nguyen2004active} and core-set strategy.
-Our strategy differs from traditional strategies because ours leverages human-annotated explanations for selection.
-More specifically, our data selector strategy aims to select examples that are representative of the unlabeled data pool in terms of average similarity to human-annotated explanations of all previously-labeled data while maximizing the diversity of newly-selected data.
+We assume that \textbf{human-annotated explanations contribute significantly to the model's prediction and convey more information than the original data content alone}.
+These explanations can reveal underlying relationships between concepts in the data content and the relations between the data content and choices.
+For instance, in the e-SNLI dataset, the data content consists of the concatenation of hypothesis and premise sentences.
+Later, we construct a baseline selector in the AL simulation experiment (Sec.~\ref{sec:als}) with the same setup, except that it only compares the similarity between data content.
+Additionally, we include random baseline and probability-based baseline strategies.
+Our results demonstrate that using human-annotated explanations for data selection consistently leads to improved prediction performance compared to using data content alone.